 Vehicles with diesel engines typically are used to carry heavy loads and accumulate mileage rapidly.
 These two factors may cause the additives in the coolant to wear out in a shorter time.
-For more information about coolant additives and coolant change intervals See Engine Coolant Check (page 45).
-Operating the engine with insufficient coolant or coolant additive can cause severe engine damage
+You can find more information about coolant additives and coolant change intervals in the coolant chapter.
+See Engine Coolant Check (page 46).
+Operating the engine with insufficient coolant or coolant additive can cause severe engine damage.